smazurchuk/alfolio/_posts/2023-10-20-tics_reply.md

 {% enddetails %}

 This classification problem illustrates a case where only knowing one feature provides no information about the category membership of a datapoint (shown in the marginal distributions).
-However, knowing the value of both `x1` and `x2` it is easy to perfectly classify each datapoint.
+However, knowing the value of both `x1` and `x2` it is easy to perfectly classify each data point.

 What Frisby et. al. don't draw attention to is that **only non-linear systems can solve the XOR problem**.
 It is not the case that multivariate methods are, in general, able to detect conjoint codes.
 Linear SVMs, RSA, and vertex-wise encoding models are all not sensitive to information represented in conjoint codes.
 On this account, the paper makes incorrect statements.
 Quoting: